open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

 This mapping assumes that the value of this field is consistent across all the LotTenders for a given lot.
-If the values in your data source vary, contact the <a href="mailto:data@open-contracting.org">OCDS Data Support Team</a>.
+If the values in your data source vary, contact the [OCDS Data Support Team](mailto:data@open-contracting.org).

-<a href="common-operations.md#get-the-lot-for-a-lottender">Get the lot for the lot tender</a> and map to its `.contractTerms.rewardsAndPenalties`.
+[Get the lot for the lot tender](common-operations.md#get-the-lot-for-a-lottender) and map to its `.contractTerms.rewardsAndPenalties`.

 ```xml
 <efac:ContractTerm>